eth-infinitism/EIPs/EIPS/eip-00.md

 #### Paymaster post-transaction frame

-After the sender execution frame is over the `paymaster` may need to perform some kind of cleanup or bookkeeping.
+After the sender execution frame is over the `paymaster` may need to perform some post-transaction logic, for instance to perform some kind of cleanup or bookkeeping.
 If the gas payment validation returned a non-zero `context`, the `paymaster` is invoked again with the following inputs: